glpi-project/docdev/source/devapi/mainobjects.rst

 It is not designed to be used directly, see `CommonDBChild`_ and `CommonDBRelation`_.

-See the `full API documentation for CommonDBConnexity object <https://forge.glpi-project.org/apidoc/class-CommonDBConnexity.html>`_ for a complete list of methods provided.

 CommonDBChild
 ^^^^^^^^^^^^^

 This class manages simple relations.
 It inherits from `CommonDBConnexity`_.
 The class is in the ``inc/commondbchild.class.php`` file.

 This object will help you to define and manage parent/child relations.

-See the `full API documentation for CommonDBChild object <https://forge.glpi-project.org/apidoc/class-CommonDBChild.html>`_ for a complete list of methods provided.

 CommonDBRelation
 ^^^^^^^^^^^^^^^^